This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 git lfs install && git lfs pull

-2. Register the following robotic templates and assets.
+2. Register the following templates and assets from o3de-extras.

 For more information, refer to Adding and Removing Gems and Registering Gems.